anacarolerthal/anacarolerthal/README.md

 ### Hey, I'm Carol! 👋

-I'm an undergraduate in Data Science and Artificial Inteligence at FGV EMAp.
+I'm an undergraduate in Data Science and Artificial Intelligence at FGV EMAp.
 - 🤖 My main interests nowadays are Machine Learning and Artificial Intelligence in general!
 Keeping up to new models makes me quite excited!
 - 🎯 I've become interested in AI Alignment recently, and have been diving deeper into interpretability topics ever since.
 - 📚 I'm into reading for fun!
 You find me on Skoob in [@anacarolerthal](https://www.skoob.com.br/usuario/7446861-carolerthal)